 The area in which Chertsey test centre is located is certainly diverse enough, offering examiners an abundance of road features to test learners on.
 From the busy A317 to the tricky roundabout off Bell Bridge Road to quiet residential roads around Chertsey Abbey, learners will need to keep their wits about them in order to tackle the Chertsey test route.
 If you’re looking for more general information about the Chertsey area, simply check out the resources below.

 Been trawling through the internet for Chertsey test route?
-Good luck!
 The DVSA no longer publishes test routes, so you won’t be able to find anything that’s up to date.
-Fortunately, learners taking lessons with a DVSA-approved instructor won’t have to worry too much.
-Your instructor will have you building up your driving skills on the roads and features that are most likely to show up on the Chertsey test route.
+Fortunately, you can still get a rough idea of what might crop up by looking at videos of Chertsey test routes on YouTube or by downloading our sample Chertsey driving test routes.
+Your instructor will also have you building up your driving skills on the roads and features that are most likely to show up on the Chertsey test route.
 As a result, you won’t be too out of your element on the day of your test.
-To get a better idea of what to look out for, you can look at videos of Chertsey test routes on YouTube.

 Got a soft spot for stats?
 Dying to know how other learners perform on the driving test in the UK?
 The national average currently stands at 47.0%.
 If you’d like to see this broken down by location, age and gender, simply check out our compilation of driving test pass rates.
 If you’d rather look at how those at Chertsey have fared in recent years, take a look at the table below.